rafa-mori/timecraft/docs/README.en.md

 ## **About the Project**

-TimeCraft is a flexible and powerful solution for time series analysis, database integration, and task automation.
+TimeCraft AI is a flexible and powerful solution for time series analysis, database integration, and task automation.
 Developed in **Python**, it offers webhook notification support, scheduled model execution, and an intuitive CLI to streamline data workflows.

-**Why TimeCraft?**
+**Why TimeCraft AI?**

 - 📈 **Advanced Analysis**: Robust scripts for modeling, forecasting, and evaluating temporal data.
 - 🛢️ **Simple Integration**: Tools to connect and query multiple database systems.